 Members of the University community who perform or cause the performance of copyrighted music are responsible for assuring compliance with copyright laws as well as the specific administration requirements listed in this Policy Statement.

-All UNC Charlotte research involving human subjects must be conducted in accordance with accepted ethical and professional standards.
-The University's Institutional Review Board for Research on Human Subjects (“IRB”) must review such research before its execution and must monitor the ethical propriety of such research.
-The IRB is charged to ensure that all such research is conducted in compliance with federal regulations regarding research with human subjects, and it has the authority to approve, require modifications in, or disapprove any research involving human subjects conducted under University auspices.
-Implementation procedures are described in the Guidelines for Research, which is updated periodically by the Office of Research Compliance.
+All University of North Carolina at Charlotte (UNC Charlotte) research involving Human Subjects must be conducted in accordance with accepted ethical and professional standards.
+The UNC Charlotte Institutional Review Board for Research on Human Subjects (“IRB”) must review such research before its execution and must monitor the ethical propriety of such research.